metamn/react-best-practices/src/components/LoadingDataApiAxios/LoadingDataApiAxios.md

-## Loading data from an API with Axios
+## Loading data from an API with Axios and default data as placeholder